-constitutional right is superior to the minimum wage law.
-This means we must consider both of the economical rationality (ability to pay) and social characters of the prefectures (cost of living) simultaneously.
+On one side, these factors must be based on a consideration that the wage are substantial " to maintain the minimum standards of wholesome and cultured living ", because the constitutional right is superior to the minimum wage law.
+This means we must consider both the economical rationality (actual wage level, ability to pay) and social characters of the prefectures (cost of living) simultaneously.
 The latter is deeply related to the national and local minimum of standard of life.
 If so, we have to take into account the living environment, a lifestyle and consumption custom.
-For example, it is conceivable that the life in the prefectures equipped with highly modernized public transport is more convenient and that lower cost of living very much.
-In such a prefecture, the wage level may be higher than it looks.
+For example, it is conceivable that the life in the prefectures equipped with highly modernized public transport is more convenient and that lowers cost of living very much.
+In such a prefecture, the wage in terms of goods may be higher than it looks.

-Moreover, an average wage level of the prefectures depends significantly on industrial structure of the region.
-For instance, a wage of the prefectures specializing service industry relates mainly to the domestic demand, so its economic structure and average wage differs from prefectures depending on export-centered manufacturing industry.
-If the economy tracks the Petty-Clark growth pass, the wage of the former may be higher than the latter.
+Moreover, average wage level of the prefectures depends significantly on the industrial structure of the region.
+For instance, a wage of the prefectures specializing service industry relates mainly to the domestic demand then its economic structure and average wage differs from prefectures depending on export-oriented manufacturing industry.
+If the economy follows the Petty-Clark type growth pass, the wage of the former may be higher than the latter.
 These, in turn, affect the ability to pay of the business firm in the area.
 It can be said that classifying the prefectures into the groups is a practical way in order to reflect such circumstances, from the view point of the whole national economy.

-The guideline system was introduced in 1978.
-Looking back, the economic disparity between the areas was outstanding during the mid of 1970's.
+The followings are the background the guideline system was introduced in 1978.
+Looking back, in the mid of 70s, the economic disparity between the areas came to be outstanding.
 In addition, two oil crises in 1970's have drastically changed Japanese economic structure and terminated the high growth era.
-People began to recognize the policy aim was not only to achieve a national uniformity (so-called "balanced-development strategy"), but also to consider the local peculiar characters4.
-Then, the government established the principle that wage level should reflect the regional economic situation and contribute the improvement of the national income.
-Under such a background, a simultaneous consideration of national minimum and regional peculiar characters has gradually spread out5.
-In order to concrete this principle and achieve the "nationwide consistency of the minimum wage" (Ministry of Health, Labor and Welfare (2012a, 2012c), the guideline system was introduced.
+People began to recognize the economic policy is not only to realize national uniformity (so-called " balanced-development strategy " where the economy should develop nation-widely and uniformly), but also it should be based on the local peculiar characters.
+Then the guideline system was introduced " in order for the nationwide consistency of the minimum wage. " ( Ministry of Health, Labor and Welfare (2012a, 2012c, MHLW )).
+Under such a background, a simultaneous consideration of national commonality and regional peculiar characters has gradually spread out in a minimum wage setting.